The 9 steps you need to take to prepare for a potential financial crisis

-Even though we haven’t hit a recession yet, the past few weeks have absolutely shaken America.
-We were all fat & happy living like it wouldn’t end, but isn’t that when fate flips us on our ass!?!
+Even though we haven’t hit an economic recession yet, the past year has absolutely shaken America.
+We were all fat & happy living like it wouldn’t end, but isn’t that when fate flips the script and hands us a bomb?

 You think, “I should have done more these past months & years!
 How can I make sure that we’re prepared and ready this time?”